devleaks/followthegreens/docs/preferences.md

 If a preference file is found, loaded preferences are logged in the ftg_log.txt file.

+## Preference Raffinements

+Some preferences only exists at the global level and cannot be further adjusted.
+They are mainly application level preferences.
+Example of such preference is the `ADD_LIGHT_AT_VERTEX` (true or false) to add a green light at each taxiway vertex.

+Some other preferences can be set at the global level, but also at either the airport level, or the aircraft model level.
+Example of such preference is the length of the rabbit light (pulsating light) in front of the aircraft: `RABBIT_LENGTH`.
+The pilot of a smaller aircraft may necessit less lights in front of her/him, than the pilot of a B747 or A380.

 # Preference Hierarchy

 Some preferences can be set at different level.